cquevedod/js-school-project/Week 05/Challenge-C06/README.md

 its time to populate the `books` collection!
 In order to do that we need import the books data from a JSON file named `books.json`:

- Open Postman and use the following endpoint:
+ Open Postman and use the following endpoint in GET mode:

 ```
 http://localhost:3977/api/populateDB